What is A University-Model school?

 Parent Roles in University-Model Schools

 Parent Coach: Depending on your student's involvement at GCA, parents may play the role of a parent coach.
 In this role, parents provide at home, personalized coaching in a particular activity.
 This may include athletics, fine arts, or other activities at Grace Covenant Academy.
 Or it could simply be coaching and encouraging your students in their academics.
-Whatever the circumstances are, this role is an incredibly important aspect of the UMS parent.
+Whatever the circumstances are, this role is an incredibly important aspect of the University-Model school parent.

 Benefits of University-Model Schools